Harsh-Khambhadiya/AutogenIDE/README.md

-# Offline AI IDE Skeleton
+# Offline AI IDE

-This repository provides a minimal skeleton implementing some core features of the Offline AI IDE described in the System Requirement Document (SRD).
+This project provides an offline assistant that behaves similarly to ChatGPT but is tailored for local development tasks.
+It is inspired by the System Requirement Document (SRD) summarised in this repository.

-## Features
+## Implemented Components

-- **PlannerAgent** generates a simple plan for tasks.
+- **PlannerAgent** – creates execution plans using a local model.
-- **CoderAgent** writes files to disk.
+- **CoderAgent** – writes, appends or deletes files on disk.
-- **ReviewerAgent** returns a dummy review result.
-- **ScannerAgent** lists files in the project directory.
+- **ReviewerAgent** – validates Python code via `pyflakes` when available.
+- **ScannerAgent** – scans folders and analyses Python modules.
+- **WebReaderAgent** – fetches documentation from the internet (optional).
+- **ConversableAgent** – wraps a HuggingFace model for chat style replies.
+- **SupervisorAgent** – records phase history and supervises tasks.
+- **Memory** – persistent JSON store with per-phase history.
-- **LogAgent** records actions to `logs/actions.json`.
+- **LogAgent** – logs every action to `logs/actions.yaml`.
-- **Memory** stores session data in `memory.json`.
-- A basic CLI in `autogen_ide/ide.py` to run analysis or execute a task.

-This is only a starting point and does not provide a full implementation of the SRD.
+- **Streamlit UI** – `python -m autogen_ide.ui` launches a simple 3-pane interface.
+- **CLI Tool** – `python -m autogen_ide <root> [command]` supports `analyze`, `run`, `chat`, and `reset`.

+The implementation is intentionally lightweight so it can run fully offline with a locally available model.
+Heavy features from the SRD such as multi-model routing or GPU utilisation are left for future expansion.